Udaipur Tour Package, often called the "City of Lakes," enjoys a varied climate throughout the

 This market is ideal for purchasing lehengas and Bandhani (tie-dye) fabrics.
 The narrow lanes are filled

-stones, silver artifacts, brassware, and traditional jewelry.
-Moti Chohatta is also known for miniature
+precious stones, silver artifacts, brassware, and traditional jewelry.
+Moti Chohatta is also known for

-paintings and hand-embroidered textiles.
-This area is perfect if you want to pick up some regal-looking
+miniature paintings and hand-embroidered textiles.
+This area is perfect if you want to pick up some

-a go-to spot.
-You’ll find a variety of products here, such as crockery, gadgets, utensils, clothing, and
+is a go-to spot.
+You’ll find a variety of products here, such as crockery, gadgets, utensils,

-leather goods.
-It’s not as touristy as Hathi Pol or Bada Bazaar but offers a more local experience.
+clothing, and leather goods.
+It’s not as touristy as Hathi Pol or Bada Bazaar but offers a more

 5. Shilpgram: Located 3 km west of Udaipur, Shilpgram is a rural arts and crafts complex where